onc-healthit/lantern-back-end/README.md

     * **Capability Receiver** - receives the Capability Statements from the queue, performs validations and saves the results to the database table `fhir_endpoints_info`
     * **Endpoint Manager** - sends endpoints to the capability querying queues

-2. **If you have a clean database or want to update the data in your database**, run the following command to update the endpoint lists found in the production resources directory, `lantern-back-end/resources/prod_resources`.
+2. **If you have a clean database or want to update the data in your database**
+    1. Run the following command to update the endpoint lists found in the production resources directory, `lantern-back-end/resources/prod_resources`.
      ```bash
       make update_source_data_prod
       ```